 Learn C# programming in a Console environment using Visual Studio.
 Develop skills in designing and writing C# computer programs using file p...
 More »

-Explore the planning and design phase of creating a user-focused website.
-This course provides the steps to take before you build your websi...
+Explore the planning and design phase of creating a user-focused site.
+This course covers the steps to take before you start building, inclu...
 More »

-Build on the skills learned in the HTML: Level 1 and CSS: Level 1 classes to develop more advanced web pages.
-You'll explore additional feat...
+Build on the skills learned in HTML and CSS: Level 1 to develop more advanced web pages.
+You'll explore additional features for creating web...
 More »

 Create queries using a standard structured query language (SQL) that is applicable to almost any relational database.
 Students will get hand...
 More »